MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot.md

 ## Troubleshooting Windows worker nodes
 To sign in to a Windows worker node using SSH, first get the IP address of your node by running `kubectl get` and capture the `EXTERNAL-IP` value.

+[!NOTE]
-**Note**: You must pass the right location to your SSH private key.
+You must pass the right location to your SSH private key.
 The following example uses the default location of %systemdrive%\akshci\.ssh\akshci_rsa, but you may need to change this location if you requested a different path by specifying the `-sshPublicKey` parameter for `Set-AksHciConfig`.

 To get the IP address of the Windows worker node: